armin-es/websocket-chat-app/README.md

 Although the focus of this project has been on developing the front-end, the server has the capability of acting as a WebSocket powered API with an in-memory persistence, which is reset after a server restart.
 The server comes with a prepopulated chat data.
 In this context, the server is able to:

-1. Persist user messages
-2. Persist messages to a channel
+1. Persist messages to a channel
-3. Return a list of all channels
+2. Return a list of all channels
-4. Return chat history for any specific channel
+3. Return chat history for any specific channel

 ## How to run the project